spencerrwise/twitter-clone/README.md

 ## PART ONE ##

-  * When the user successfully inputs characters and clicks the “Tweet” button, a new tweet should be created and added to the tweet stream in the main column, using the user’s fake profile image in the top left and username/fullname.

 ## PART TWO ##
 * The tweet actions (Reply, Retweet, etc) should only show up when you hover over that individual tweet.
 Otherwise, they should be hidden.